Capability is not the same as clarity

 Many AI products present output as if the result explains itself.
 It usually does not.

 A recommendation appears.
 A summary is generated.
 A risk score changes.
 An agent marks a task as complete.
-The interface shows the final state, but not enough about the action that produced it.
+The interface shows the final state, but not enough about the product action that produced it.

 2. Why did it do that?